SamFrier/SamsSeleniumProject/README.md

 		    	    ~$ export PATH=$PATH:/path/to/geckodriver

-c.
-Depending on the environment in which your node is running (e.g. a Docker container), you may want to run the browser in headless mode.
+		*	Depending on the environment in which your node is running (e.g. a Docker container), you may want to run the browser in headless mode.
 In Ubuntu, this can be done via the following method:

-i.
-Install Xvfb using the command apt-get install -y xvfb. ii.
-Set the DISPLAY environment variable to something other than :0:
+		*	Install Xvfb using the command apt-get install -y xvfb.

+		*	Set the DISPLAY environment variable to something other than :0:

 			    ~$ export DISPLAY=:1

-iii.
-Run Xvfb as a background process using the display you specified:
+		*	Run Xvfb as a background process using the display you specified:

 			    ~$ Xvfb :1 &

 5. Finally, start the nodes via this command:

 	    ~$ java -jar selenium-server-standalone.jar -role node –hub http://<hub_ip>:4444/grid/register

 	where <hub_ip> is the IP address of your hub (or localhost if running the node on the same machine as the hub).

 Once the hub and node(s) are set up, visit http://<server_ip>:4444/grid/console to view the grid.